Kim Woojin: 2017–2019: Stray Kids

 Kim officially debuted with Stray Kids on March 25, 2018 with a debut showcase performance entitled Unveil (Op.
 01: I Am Not), at Jangchung Arena.
 On the next day, Stray Kids released an EP titled I Am Not and the lead single "District 9" which they showcased during the debut showcase.
-In this album, he also participated in the lyrics making of song "Mixtape #1".
+In this album, he also wrote the lyrics of song "Mixtape #1".
 (Note: Later in 2019, "Mixtape #1" also included in the EP Clé 2: Yellow Wood.)

-On October 28, 2019, Kim left Stray Kids, with JYP Entertainment citing "personal circumstances" as the reason for his departure from the band.
-At the same time, the JYP announced that their exclusive contract with Kim had been terminated.
-During his time as a member of Stray Kids, the group released 6 EPs, all of which were certified platinum by the Korea Music Content Association.
+On October 28, 2019, Kim left Stray Kids, with JYP Entertainment citing personal circumstances as the reason for his departure from the band.
+At the same time, JYP announced that their exclusive contract with Kim had been terminated.
+During his time as a member of Stray Kids, the group released six EPs, all of which were certified platinum by the Korea Music Content Association.